Jefferson Bible: Content

 Using a razor and glue, Jefferson cut and pasted his arrangement of selected verses from a 1794 bilingual Latin/Greek version using the text of the Plantin Polyglot, a French Geneva Bible and the King James Version of the gospels of Matthew, Mark, Luke, and John in chronological order—putting together excerpts from one text with those of another to create a single narrative.
 Thus he begins with Luke 2 and Luke 3, then follows with Mark 1 and Matthew 3.
 He provides a record of which verses he selected, and of the order he chose in his Table of the Texts from the Evangelists employed in this Narrative and of the order of their arrangement.

 Consistent with his naturalistic outlook and intent, most supernatural events are not included in Jefferson's heavily edited compilation.
 Paul K. Conkin states that "For the teachings of Jesus he concentrated on his milder admonitions (the Sermon on the Mount) and his most memorable parables.
 What resulted is a reasonably coherent, but at places oddly truncated, biography.
 If necessary to exclude the miraculous, Jefferson would cut the text even in mid-verse."
 Historian Edwin Scott Gaustad explains, "If a moral lesson was embedded in a miracle, the lesson survived in Jeffersonian scripture, but the miracle did not.
 Even when this took some rather careful cutting with scissors or razor, Jefferson managed to maintain Jesus' role as a great moral teacher, not as a shaman or faith healer."

-Therefore, The Life and Morals of Jesus of Nazareth begins with an account of Jesus' birth without references to angels (at that time), genealogy, or prophecy.
-Miracles, references to the Trinity and the divinity of Jesus, and Jesus' resurrection are also absent from his collection.
+Therefore, The Life and Morals of Jesus of Nazareth begins with an account of Jesus' birth without references to angels, genealogy, or prophecy.
+Miracles, references to the divinity of Jesus, and Jesus' resurrection are also absent from his collection.